cdapio/cdap/cdap-docs/pipelines/source/developing-pipelines.rst

 Non-linear Executions in Pipelines
 ==================================
-Hydrator supports directed acyclic graphs in pipelines, which allows for the non-linear execution of pipeline stages.
+CDAP pipelines supports directed acyclic graphs in pipelines, which allows for the non-linear execution of pipeline stages.

 Fork in Pipeline